clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 Introduction
 ============

-DPDK_ is a set of libraries and drivers for fast packet processing.
+DPDK_ (Data Plane Development Kit) is a set of libraries and drivers for fast packet processing.
 This document describes how to run a basic use case for **l3fwd DPDK example**.
 The objective is to *send packages between two platforms* using a traffic generator called :ref:`pktgen <sec_pktgen>`, where the l3fwd example